miltonkhondokar/miltonkhondokar/README.md

 <br/>

-- 🔭 At SSL WIRELESS, I am working as a Software Specialist who is proactive and dedicated to the team.
+- 🔭 At Fiber@Home Limited, I am working as a Senior Programmer who is proactive and dedicated to the team.
-- 🌱 My current endeavor is to learn flutter.
+- 🌱 My current endeavor is to learn Machine Learning.
-- 👯 I am interested in working with Web and Mobile app developers.
+- 👯 I am interested in working with Web application.
 - 📫 How to reach me: km.sazzad.hossain.cse.bu@gmail.com